bomonike/bomonike.github.io/anthropic-claude.md

 * <strong>Subagents</strong>: Create specialized subagents for different tasks with their own context window.
 REMEMBER: Subagents operate with isolated context and do NOT share memory with the coordinator.
 Every piece of its information must be passed explicitly in it.

-* <strong>MCP Support</strong>: Extend to <strong>external processing</strong> with any MCP tool to access APIs, databases and other external systems.
+* <a href="#MCP">MCP Support</a>: Extend to <strong>external processing</strong> with any MCP tool to access APIs, databases and other external systems.
 MCP servers provide external tools and integrations

 * <a href="#Tools">MCP Tools</a> defines what MCP clients should run to take action.